SNOWY OWL PHOTOGRAPHY TOUR | SAULT STE MARIE, MICHIGAN

 Witnessing a snowy owl in flight is something every nature photographer should experience.
 We will also be on the lookout for opportunities to photograph them in static poses as well.

-While great gray owls are the focus, winter becomes an incredible place to photograph wildlife in the Upper Peninsula.
+While snowy owls are the focus, winter becomes an incredible place to photograph wildlife in the Upper Peninsula.
 Northern hawk owls are commonly sighted in the area and can potentially become a secondary focus.

 MORE BONUS SUBJECTS